Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Law and consistency of the local time approximation

 Letting $M \to \infty$, we have shown that $\lim\limits_{(\varepsilon,\delta)\to( 0,0)} \p \left[|L^a_{T_x } (\varepsilon,\delta) - L^a_{T_x }(m^*)|>\eta \right]=0.$ \end{proof}

-{\bf Acknowledgments} M.C.F.'s research was supported by a doctoral grant of BASAL-Conicyt Center for Mathematical Modeling (CMM) at University of Chile and a postdoctoral grant from the National Agency for Science and Technology Promotion, Argentina.
-She thanks also ICM Millennium Nucleus NC120062 (Chile) for travel support and a doctoral mobility grant of the French Embassy in Chile for a three months visit to Laboratoire de Probabilit\'es et Mod\`eles Al\'eatoires of University Paris 6 in 2012, as well as for hospitality during her stay.
+{\bf Acknowledgments} J.B. acknowledges support of grants ANR-14-CE25-0014 (ANR GRAAL) and ANR-14-CE25-0013 (ANR NONLOCAL).
+M.C.F.'s research was supported by a doctoral grant of BASAL-Conicyt Center for Mathematical Modeling (CMM) at University of Chile and a postdoctoral grant from the National Agency for Science and Technology Promotion, Argentina.
+She thanks also ICM Millennium Nucleus NC120062 (Chile) for travel support, a doctoral mobility grant of the French Embassy in Chile for a three months visit to Laboratoire de Probabilit\'es et Mod\`eles Al\'eatoires of University Paris 6 and hospitality of the latter during her stay.
 J.F. acknowledges partial support of ICM Millennium Nucleus NC120062 and BASAL-Conicyt CMM.
 The authors thank Jean-Fran\c cois Delmas for enlightening discussions at the beginning of this work and Victor Rivero and Juan Carlos Pardo for kindly providing some useful mathematical insights.
+They also thank two anonymous referees for their careful reading of the manuscript, for valuable remarks which allowed us to clarify the presentation of our results, and for pointing out to us references [7] and [23].